gem-pasteur/macsyfinder/doc/source/user_guide/quickstart.rst

       in a complete genome from the *"ModelA.xml"* and *"ModelB.xml"* definition files placed in the folder *"my-models/model_family/definitions"*.

-    * If you want to run the same analysis as above but with models not installed by macsydata
+    * If you want to run the same analysis as above but with models not installed by macsydata:

       :code:`macsyfinder --db-type ordered_replicon --sequence-db mygenome.fasta --models-dir my-models --models model_family ModelA ModelB`

+      `my-models` is the directory containing  the model packages.
-      `my-models` must follow the :ref:`macsy-models package <package_structure>` structure
+      The models must follow the :ref:`macsy-models package<package_structure>` structure.

 .. note::